dkvng/splendar/README.md

 1. X Ignore users/login, just have one hardcoded user
 1. X Click on a day box, and be able to create a new event on that day which gets sent to the backend on clicking submit.
    1. X The form should have start time, end time, description and submit.
-   1. [] Once submit is clicked the form should disappear.
+   1. X Once submit is clicked the form should disappear.
    1. [] Event should now appear in that day’s box.
    1. [] Events cannot span multiple days.
 Must start and end the same day.
 1. [] Show all events the user has on their calendar.